amin-haque/portfolio/content/authors/admin/_index.md

 ## About Me

-I am Chowdhury Ahmed Hossain, a recent Mechanical Engineering graduate from the Bangladesh University of Engineering and Technology (BUET).
+I am a recent Mechanical Engineering graduate from the Bangladesh University of Engineering and Technology (BUET).
 Driven by curiosity and a love for solving problems, I have worked on numerous mechanical design and research projects, becoming proficient in various design and analysis software, experimental and simulation techniques, and developing a strong programming background.
 I thrive on learning new things, whether it's understanding an academic concept or picking up a new language.
 When I'm not doing any of these, you may find me roaming the streets, watching anime, or playing video games.

 Currently, I'm looking for PhD opportunities for fall 2025, focusing on **Material Behavior**, **Computational Mechanics**, **Advanced Materials**, and **Additive Manufacturing**.
 My goal is to develop novel materials with tailored properties to tackle complex engineering challenges.
 I am particularly interested in integrating experimental methods with computational modeling to better understand material behavior and improve material design.